Iowa State Cyclones: Cy-Hawk Series

 The football specific Cy-Hawk Trophy was introduced in 1977 when the two teams met for the first time since 1934.
 The trophy is awarded to the victor of the annual football game.
 The trophy features a football player, with the Cyclone's and Hawkeye's logos.

 Farmageddon

-The teams first met in football in 1917, when both schools were members of the Big Eight Conference.
+Iowa State and Kansas State first met in football in 1917, when both schools were members of the Big Eight Conference.
 The match-up continued as an annual conference game through the schools' shift into the Big 12 Conference.
+It gained the nickname "Farmageddon" in 2009, when the game was played at the neutral site of Arrowhead Stadium in Kansas City, Missouri.
+Two years prior, the Missouri–Kansas game had been held at that stadium and dubbed "Armageddon at Arrowhead"; with both Iowa State and K-State being land-grant institutions renowned for having strong agricultural programs, the title was seen as an easy fit and gained popularity with fans and the media even after the Arrowhead series concluded.

 The series has been dominated by long winning streaks for both teams, with each team's longest winning streak at 10 games.
 Kansas State is 22–4 since 1989.
 Iowa State leads the series 50–48–4 all-time.

 Telephone Trophy (dormant)

 Missouri and Iowa State first met in football in 1896 and the regional rivalry was born.
 Before the 1959 match-up between the two schools, which took place in Ames, Iowa, field testing showed that the telephones the two schools used to communicate with their coaches in the coaches box were wired so that either school could hear what was happening on the other sideline.
 The problem was fixed before the game, but neither of the two coaches knew that.
 Northwestern Bell Telephone Company of Ames then decided to have a trophy made to commemorate the incident, and thus the Telephone Trophy was born.
 Missouri leads the rivalry 61–34–9 all-time.
 When Missouri left the Big 12 for the SEC the rivalry was essentially ended.